PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 - guards might drop hints about an untouchable location on the skyway
 - flashing crystal wrapped with a magical conduit leading to various structures in the warehouse
 	- bomb timer, trigger skill challenge to escape the burning/collapsing warehouse with the Black Guard close in tail

+**enemy roster**
+all boromar enforcers and members have left only druggies and the drug makers that were left behind without their knowledge after the raid begins:
+Hobgoblin death captain leader of the black guard, Garhorn knows of him Hired hands Orc Blitzers to deal with the bulk of the members during the raid